Pietot/MNIST-Neural-Network/README.md

 > **Note**: Input layer: 784 neurons, Hidden layer: 1 neuron, Output layer: 10 neurons.

-And here's what the loss and precision curves roughly look like for the 3 versions of the network:
+And here's what the loss and precision curves roughly look like for both versions of the network:

 <br>
 <p align="center">